khakhalin/notes/00_words_to_lookup.md

 #todo
 Current point in the Google Course: https://developers.google.com/machine-learning/crash-course/production-ml-systems

-* Do people use leakyReLus often?
-Do they prefer them for pruning, or is it ignored?
-* Do people use pseudo-ranking (ranking followed by approximation) for variable pre-processing?
-Does it have a name?
+# Words and topics to look up

+Basic questions
+* How is PCA derived from XᵀX?
 * Double-check what is eager about eager mode\
 * Move old recommendatinos from Sven down here
 * Make sure all Eric's recommendations are here

-# Words and topics to look up

 Classic ML and friends
 * Hungarian algorithm